The Literary Digest: Presidential poll

-In November, Roosevelt won the election in an unprecedented landslide, winning every state except Maine and Vermont while also winning the popular vote by 24.26%.
-The magnitude of the magazine's error - 19.54% for the popular vote for Roosevelt v Landon, and even more in some states - destroyed the magazine's credibility, and it folded within 18 months of the election.
+In November, Roosevelt won re-election in an unprecedented landslide, winning every state except Maine and Vermont, and winning the popular vote by 24.92 points.

+The magazine's error was a massive 39.08 points in the popular vote margin - with even larger errors in 20 of the 30 states that were predicted to be won by Landon but were actually won by Roosevelt - and the magazine folded within 18 months of the election.

-In hindsight, the polling techniques employed by the magazine were faulty: although it had polled ten million individuals (of whom 2.27 million responded, an astronomical total for any opinion poll), it had surveyed its own readers first, a group with disposable incomes well above the national average of the time (shown in part by their ability to afford a magazine subscription during the depths of the Great Depression), and two other readily available lists, those of registered automobile owners and that of telephone users, both of which were also wealthier than the average American at the time.
+In hindsight, the polling techniques employed by the magazine were faulty: they failed to capture a representative sample of the electorate, and disproportionately polled higher-income voters, who were far more likely to support Landon.
+Although it had polled ten million individuals (of whom 2.38 million responded, an astronomical total for any opinion poll), it had surveyed its own readers first, then two other readily available lists, those of registered automobile owners and that of telephone users, groups that all had disposable incomes well above the national average, and were also far wealthier than average Americans at the time, shown in part by their ability to afford a magazine subscription, a car and/or a phone during the depths of the Great Depression.